Lausanne Free Church

 Coming to Switzerland - some tips for new arrivals

-Many people come to Switzerland on holiday and have the chance to appreciate the beauties of this country, either in winter or in summer, but some have the opportunity to actually live here.
+Many people come to Switzerland on holiday and have the chance to appreciate the beauties of this country, either in winter or in summer, but some have the opportunity to come and live here.
 This article has been written to help those who have arrived in or are coming to Switzerland to live.
-We arrived from the UK in October 2006 and live in the canton of Vaud, and all the information given here was relevant and up-to-date then.

-Once you have got your health insurance you also need to find a doctor.
+Once you have your health insurance you also need to find a doctor.
 There is no shortage of doctors in Switzerland, so look for one who has a practice near you - many of them speak at least some English, which might be a good idea if your French is shaky.
 One big difference between the Swiss system and the British one is that specialists are much more accessible.
 If your doctor refers you to a specialist you are then free to make your next appointment directly with the latter.
+Some people who do not have much French have found that it is easiest to visit A & E (the emergency room for Americans or urgences in French) if they have any urgent problem because the doctors there tend to speak more English.

 You will also need to find a dentist.
 They are very expensive!
-In fact, some people choose to stay registered with a dentist in the UK and go back there for treatment.
+In fact, some people choose to stay registered with a dentist in their home country and go back there for treatment.
 Having said that, Swiss dentists are very well equipped and you will receive excellent care for your money.
-Some of the cost can be offset under your health insurance if you choose to do so.
+Some of the cost can be offset under your health insurance if you choose to pay extra for that option.

 Car insurance is again very expensive, but the good news is that cover extends to anyone that the owner of the plates allows to drive the car.
 However if that person is in a high-risk group, such as a driver under the age of 25, you will have to pay a larger percentage of any claim.
 Most Swiss car insurance companies will accept statements from foreign insurers for the number of years of no claims bonus to which you are entitled.

 Don't forget to get you driving licence exchanged for a Swiss one!
 You have one year from your arrival date to do this, otherwise you will have to take another driving test.
-You can get the form from the gendarmerie or download it from the internet here It then has to be stamped by the population office.
+You can get the form from the gendarmerie.
+It then has to be stamped by the population office.
 You will also need to have a basic eye test and get the optician to fill in his/her part of the form to say that this has been done.
 Some places do this for free and others make a charge.
 There are a number of questions relating to health and if you answer any of these in a way that indicates you might be unfit to drive you will need to get a doctor's certificate to prove otherwise.
-The form has to be taken to one of the licensing offices, where they will check the details and issue you with a Swiss license which expires on the date that your old licence did.
+The form has to be taken to one of the licensing offices, where they will check the details and issue you with a Swiss license which expires on the same date as your old licence.
 If you are in the Vaud there are three such offices - at Aigle, Yverdon and in Lausanne.

 Once you are on the road, if you are from the UK you will need to remember to drive on the right!
 This is hardest at roundabouts, where you also need to give way to the left.
-The Swiss are generally law-abiding road users, although they do tend to tail-gate on motorways and drive too fast.
+Be aware that many Swiss drivers do not signal their intention to leave at the next exit, also that they do tend to tail-gate on motorways and drive too fast.
+Drivers from the USA should also understand that they should not make a right turn at a red traffic light.
+In Switzerland red means "stop" for everyone until the lights change colour and if you keep going you are breaking the law.
 Many of the speed cameras are concealed to catch the unwary motorist, but their whereabouts is often announced on local radio.
-The police are entitled to stop you at any time and ask to see your papers.
-You should have your permit, driving licence, car insurance and car registration documents with you at all times.
-They may also carry out a breath test.
+The police are entitled to stop you at any time and ask to see your papers, so you should have your permit, driving licence, car insurance and car registration documents with you at all times.
 You should have a warning triangle, spare bulbs and snow chains in the car.
-Winter tyres should be put on in October ready for the snow and changed back in the spring.
+Winter tyres should be put on in October, ready for the snow and changed back in the spring.
+If you have an accident because you do not have the appropriate tyres in winter this could lead to an insurance claim being rejected.

 However, there are many good fee-paying schools which offer lessons in English.
 This may be a better option if your children are older and/or if you are not planning to stay in Switzerland for long.